MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-text-to-speech-ux-guidelines.md

    - Surface suggested replies that a user can communicate to other team members.
 These options would be contextual to current game activity.
 For example, "Anyone have an axe to beat this zombie?"

 6. **Focus on the emotions**
-   PlayFab Party is a vehicle for deepening player engagement through relationships.
    Replies that communicate certain target emotions can help make their experience more relatable.

 ## Conclusion

-PlayFab Party TTS and STT APIs are a highly effective feature for including a wider range of users to a game and gaming conversations.
+PlayFab Party text-to-speech and speech-to-text APIs are highly effective features for including a wider range of users in a game and gaming conversations.
 The more gamers engage and develop relationships, the more likely they are to continue playing.
-The APIs and presentation are simple.
-This guidance will help you ensure that the user experience is too.
+This guidance will help ensure the best possible user experience.

 ## Resources